 The Garfield Heights Municipal Court is a court that has jurisdiction in equity and law according to Ohio’s regulations.
-The Court has jurisdiction over the Village of Bratenahl and the City of Garfield Heights and often determines misdemeanor violations of both state laws and the City of Garfield Heights’s Ordinances.
+The Court has jurisdiction over the City of Garfield Heights and often determines misdemeanor violations of both state laws and the City of Garfield Heights’s Ordinances.

 If a case gets to the Garfield Heights Municipal Court, the court will often conduct a preliminary hearing and set bonds in the felony cases that were committed in Garfield Heights.

 Address: 5555 Turney Rd, Cleveland, OH 44125

 I used Robert to help me fight a pretty steep speeding ticket.
 Robert was able to successfully get my ticket reduced to a 0 point violation and small fine.

 We had an excellent experience with Mr. Botnick for a disorderly conduct charge.
 Very pleasant to work with, professional, and gave us a lot of confidence approaching the case.

 I had a great experience with Mr. Botnick.
 He gave me an honest consultation about my speeding ticket that gave me confidence in his work.